forfudan/MojoMiji/src/miji/basic/errors.md

     <statements>  # ←─────────────────────────────────┴───┘
 ```

+::: danger

+Unlike Python, currenly Mojo does not support filtering exceptions by specifying an exception type in the `except` clause.

 Let's see a concrete example of how to use the `try`-`except`-`else`-`finally` statements to handle the division-by-zero error in the `divide()` function we defined earlier.
 If the second argument is zero, we will use `0` as the result.
 The code looks like this:

 ::: code-group